johnwargo/firebase-functions-deploy-helper/readme.md

 ## Usage

-The `ffdh` command supports the following options:
+The `ffdh` command supports the following command-line options:

 * `-V`, `--version`: Display the module's version number
 * `-s`, `--start`: Search the start of function name for a specific string